About Andrew Wadden, QC

 When he’s not working for clients, Andrew enjoys CrossFit, collecting movie memorabilia, and spending as much time with his family as possible.

 In the community

 In the community, Andrew has played an active role with the Royal St. John’s Regatta Committee, Holy Heart of Mary Theatre Advisory Board, Big Brothers Big Sisters, and has chaired the Alternative Dispute Resolution Section (NL) for the Canadian Bar Association.
-He is the 2019 Vice-Chair with the St. John’s Board of Trade.
+He is the 2020 Chair of the St. John’s Board of Trade.
 Also, Andrew has taught at Memorial University in the faculties of Human Kinetics and Recreation, and Business Administration, on the legal aspects of recreation and risk management, and business and the law in Canada.

 In 2014, Andrew was awarded the Rotary St. John’s Northwest Aidan Maloney Young Professionals Award.
 This award is aimed at recognizing young professionals who are doing great work in their community and who have the potential to positively impact their vocations and communities in the future.

 His experience, instincts, insights, as well as his commitment to helping people, have led him to build a successful legal practice.